AthmiAG/Elevate_AIML/task_1/readme.md

-short note on what i have done and learnt files list :
+short note on what i have done and learned

+files list :

 input dataset: titanic.csv